semkiv/set-bing-wallpaper/README.md

 * `-Style` determines fit options for the wallpaper.
 It's the equivalent of `-f` option of the [Linux version](#Linux).
 Available options are: `Center`, `Fill`, `Fit`, `Span`, `Stretch`, `Tile`. `Fill` by default.

-To get help use Power `Get-Help` cmdlet:
+To get help use PowerShell `Get-Help` cmdlet:

 ```powershell
 Get-Help -Name .\Set-BingWallpaper.ps1